splresearch/pocdart_documentation/scrum/policies.md

 Generally, the format for assigning story points is within the title of the card at the very beginning with either `XSP` to indicate an unknown number of points or some other agreed upon number like `2SP` for two Story Points.

+There is one expection to the rule, however: Unplanned work cards are allowed to have `0SP` (or zero story points) allocated to them should a given card's work be too insignificant of one story point.

 - `XSP` - Yet to be determined
 - `1SP` - 1 Story point